Lambosaurus/NetCodeCore/README.md

 A list of planned improvements include:
 - Synchronisable Field Support:
   - Partial updates for Lists and Arrays
-  - Allow references to objects in other SyncPools
   - Remove Polling mechanism and have job que specifically for resolving Reference lookups.
 - System for automatically breaking large payloads into many small payloads.
 - Client/Connection improvements: